 The LISS will track, monitor, and report on progress in meeting the nitrogen reduction targets annually.
 In addition, a formal review of the goals and objectives of the program will be performed every 5 years, coinciding with the progress checkpoints for nitrogen reduction.
-The review should consider progress in meeting the nitrogen reduction targets, the levels of oxygen in Long Island Sound in response to loading reductions, the effects of these actions on the health of living resources, other factors that may affect water quality conditions, and scientific and technical advances in controlling nitrogen and understanding the cause and impacts of hypoxia.
-As a result of the review, the LISS may recommend improvements in how the overall program will be implemented.
+The review will consider: